PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 This data is for use in CMIP7 production simulations.
 All data sets for use in CMIP7 production simulations are published with a `mip_era` metadata value of 'CMIP7'.
 This metadata value appears both in the file's global metadata as well as its metadata on ESGF.

+A summary of differences between the CMIP7 and previous versions of the dataset can be found on https://github.com/JGCRI/CEDS/tree/master/documentation

 If you find an issue, please
 [create an issue on GitHub](https://github.com/PCMDI/input4MIPs_CVs/issues/new?template=data_issue.md)